ami-iit/yarp-openmct/README.md

 ⚠️ Run the installation steps 1 and 2 from a new terminal without any `conda` package manager environment enabled.

-1. Install [**NVM**](https://github.com/nvm-sh/nvm), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
+1. Install [**NVM**](https://github.com/nvm-sh/nvm) (mandatory), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
 As mentioned in later steps, two different versions of Node.js versions are required for installing and running the visualization tool.
     Follow the NVM installation instruction steps in https://github.com/nvm-sh/nvm, recapped below:

     a.
 Run the command below which downloads and runs the one-line installer